-The resulting percentage of target total direct compensation for fiscal 2021 for the NEOs are shown in the table below.
-The NEOs' Total Direct Compensation is the sum of base salary, annual incentive, and long-term incentives and reflects the pay for performance philosophy decisions made by the Compensation Committee.
+The resulting percentage of target total direct compensation for fiscal 2022 are shown in the table below.
+The NEOs' Total Direct Compensation is the sum of base salary, annual incentive, and long-term incentives and reflects the pay for performance philosophy decisions made by the Human Resources and Compensation Committee.
 The percentages exclude other compensation that is one-time in nature, such as signing bonuses and awards.

-Fiscal 2021 Position Base Salary Annual Incentives Target Long-term Incentives Target (Stock Options, RSUs, and PSUs) Percentage of Pay at Risk
+Fiscal 2022 Position Base Salary Annual Incentives Target Long-term Incentives Target (Stock Options and RSUs) Percentage of Pay at Risk

 Executive Chairman 26% 51% 23% 74%

-CEO and CIO(1) 25% 50% 25% 75%
+CEO and CIO(1) 20% 40% 40% 80%

-President 29% 42% 29% 71%
+President 29% 43% 29% 71%

-SVP and CFO 37% 37% 26% 63%
+CFO 37% 37% 26% 63%

-COO 36% 42% 22% 64%